pawelgrzybek/pawelgrzybek.com/content/posts/2021-06-21-css-container-queries-a-revolution-for-responsive-web-design.md

 }
 ```

-The `contain` property creates a containment context.
+The `container-type` property creates a containment context.
 The `inline-size` creates a query container that reacts to changes on the inline axis (width).
-We can also use `block-size` to be able to adjust styling based on elements block axis (height).
-There is a chance that we will be able to do [crazy stuff like named containers](https://twitter.com/TerribleMia/status/1403385297342066695?s=20) in the future.
-We can add this property on some general layout section (like the sidebar), but its power shines when we use it on a component level basis.
+We can also use `block-size` to be able to adjust styling based on elements block axis (height), `size` to react to changes on both axis, `style` to react to style changes and `state` to react to state queries.
+The `container-name` allows us to add a descriptive name to a container.

 The new `@container` rule allows us to style elements based on the size of the containment context.
 A lot like `@media` query, but better!